 Amsonia adds a billowy, finely textured element to the landscape.
 It grows into a dense mass, much like a small shrub.
 The cool blue flowers can be useful in toning down adjacent flower colors.

-The most valuable feature of amsonia is its fall color; the entire plant turns a stunning shade of golden yellow.
+The most valuable feature of A. hubrichtii is its fall color; the entire plant turns a stunning shade of golden yellow.
 It makes an excellent backdrop for fall-blooming perennials such as sedums and garden mums.